 Waterproofing and drainage problems are not always easy to spot.
-When these issues are small, they can be almost imperceptible; it isn’t until they become large that the average homeowner notices – think flooded basements, watersports on walls, and damaged items.
+When these issues are small, they can be almost imperceptible; it isn’t until they become large that the average homeowner notices – think flooded basements, water spots on walls, and damaged items.

 A professional, visual inspection can detect these problems before they cause extensive (and expensive) damage.
 Waterproofing inspections can identify any signs of poor drainage and foundation damage.
 Here’s how they work!

 What Makes A Good Waterproofing Inspection?

 No matter what area they’re looking at, home inspections should be unbiased, visual reports of the structures, components, and systems that make up a home.
 For waterproofing, this means looking at the interior and exterior of the home’s basement and foundation.
 A building inspector or waterproofing specialist who is qualified to spot problems and recommend solutions must perform this inspection because waterproofing failures are not always easy to spot!